 Interesting facts:

-During WW2 from the fall of 1941 to spring 1942, when frank Lake was dealing with a drought cycle.
-The dry lake basin was used briefly as an auxiliary landing field for the Royal Air Force that was established near High River Alberta.
+- During WWII from the fall of 1941 to spring 1942, when Frank Lake was dealing with a drought cycle, the dry lake basin was used briefly as an auxiliary landing field for the Royal Air Force that was established near High River, Alberta.
 Depending on water quality, you can still make out the landing field from the sky.

-Frank Lake IBA/KBA conservation area is 101sq KM in size, including all 4 basins.
+- Frank Lake IBA/KBA conservation area is 101 km² in size, including all 4 basins.